GlitchJack/Mahjong/README.txt

-Mahjong made from class instruction
+Mahjong made with class instruction and updated individually